Maverick Viñales: Team Calvo (2013)

-He moved to Team Calvo for 2013, riding alongside Ana Carrasco.
+Viñales moved to Team Calvo for 2013, riding alongside Ana Carrasco.
 Sorting out his new contract after his walkout in Malaysia supposedly was a very delicate affair which included a high release fee having to be paid to his former team and interest also being expressed by the Marc VDS Moto3 team.
 He won his first two races with Team Calvo back-to-back at round three and four, the Spanish and French Grand Prix.
 In later races he had several opportunities to win as he was leading the last laps at San Marino, Aragon and Philip Island, but on all occasions he was eventually overtaken by fellow Spanish rider Álex Rins.
 He was starting to fade from the title fight with two races to go and only a slim chance left to win, but at Motegi both championship front runners Luis Salom and Alex Rins didn't score any points as both crashed out of the race, Salom being taken out by Viñales' cousin Isaac Viñales.
 Viñales finished second behind rookie Álex Márquez, putting him back into the title fight.
 The three riders went into the final round with a gap of just five points between them.
 As Salom crashed out and rejoined to finish 14th, Rins and Viñales continued battling until the last corner.
 In the end, Viñales narrowly took the victory and Moto3 World Championship with Rins finishing runner-up.